 Your body relies on input and responses from several sources in order to maintain its sense of balance:

-- Your eyes: your sense of vision is important when it comes to relaying cues to your brain regarding your body’s orientation with respect to the environment around you.
+- Eyes: your sense of vision is important when it comes to relaying cues to your brain regarding your body’s orientation with respect to the environment around you.

-- Your joints and muscles: sensors in your muscles and joints called proprioceptors communicate to your brain about how your limbs are positioned and how to react in order to achieve a sense of balance.
+- Joints and muscles: sensors in your muscles and joints called proprioceptors communicate to your brain about how your limbs are positioned and how to react in order to achieve a sense of balance.

-- Your inner ear/vestibular system: the components of your inner ear make up your vestibular system, which detects movement against gravity in all planes.
+- Inner ear/vestibular system: the components of your inner ear make up your vestibular system, which detects movement against gravity in all planes.
 Receptors in your inner ear send impulses to the brain symmetrically when both ears are functioning properly.

-- Your brainstem: the brainstem acts as a sorting and integration center for signals containing balance information.
+- Brainstem: the brainstem acts as a sorting and integration center for signals containing balance information.